The Association of Lincoln Presenters

 Come to Kansas in April, and be prepared to learn not only of Abraham Lincoln’s 1859 visit there, but also events leading up to that visit, and the U.S. Civil War.

-As of now, we plan to stay at the Leavenworth Home 2 Suites, 250 Delaware, Leavenworth.
-Our 2022 room rate is being negotiated.
-This hotel offers a free breakfast, free Wi-Fi, free parking, a nice fitness center and a pool.
-Each room contains a refrigerator/freezer, microwave, dishwasher, cookware, coffeemaker and toaster, as well as a queen-size sofa-bed and work table.
-As soon as 2022 information is finalized, we will post updates on this website.
+We will be staying at the Home 2 Suites, 250 Delaware, in Leavenworth.
+Our Room rate is $119 (plus tax).
+It offers a free breakfast, free Wi-Fi, free parking, a nice fitness center and a pool.
+Each room contains a King or two Queen beds, as well as a queen-size sofa-bed and work table, a refrigerator/freezer, microwave, dishwasher, cookware, coffeemaker and toaster.
+See the last page of this notice for contact information.
+The rate is good from April 21 until the 24th.

-Friday morning (April 22, 2022), at 8:30, we will board a bus that will take us to the University of St. Mary to view their Lincoln collection, including an original signed 13th Amendment.
-We then move on to Fort Leavenworth, where we will hear a speaker from the Kansas State Historical Society, who will speak on how the events in “Bloody Kansas” may have affected Lincoln’s thinking during the Civil War.
-We will also hear from speakers at the Fort, and enjoy a full buffet for lunch.
+Friday morning, at 8:30, we will board a bus that will take us to the University of St. Mary to view their Lincoln collection, including an original signed 13th Amendment.
+We then move on to Fort Leavenworth, where we will hear from speakers at the Fort, and enjoy a full buffet for lunch.
 The buffet has a large selection of salads, entrees and desserts of all types allowing for vegetarian and gluten free options We then split into two groups: One that will go to the Frontier Army Museum, which houses a replica Gatling Gun, a carriage Lincoln rode on during his trip in Kansas, as well as various forms of transportation during that era.
 The other group will get a tour of the grounds.
 Fort Leavenworth is a 107 acre facility that is the second oldest active United States Army post west of Washington, D.C, and the oldest permanent settlement in Kansas.

 (Please note that the trip to the Fort has been arranged by the Public Affairs Office, using the Fort’s buses, which will simplify admission to the base).